-One 1210 10- $\mu$ F, 25-V, X5R ceramic capacitor with 2-m $\Omega$ ESR and a 2-A rms current rating is selected for each PVDD input.
-Higher-voltage capacitors are selected to minimize capacitance loss at the dc bias voltage to ensure the capacitors maintain sufficient capacitance at the working voltage.
+One 1210 10- $\mu$ F, 25 V, X5R ceramic capacitor with 2-m $\Omega$ ESR and a 2-A RMS current rating are selected for each PVDD input.
+Higher voltage capacitors are selected to minimize capacitance loss at the DC bias voltage to ensure the capacitors maintain sufficient capacitance at the working voltage.